Courses may include

 This course introduces the skills and knowledge that will enable the student to install, configure, maintain and troubleshoot a current UNIX based operating system (OS) in standalone workstation mode.

-OSYS 1700 - Introduction to Hardware and Operating Systems
+OSYS 1200 - Introduction to Windows Administration

 PROG 1400 - Introduction to Object Oriented Programming

 This course is an introduction to the essentials of object oriented programming (OOP).
 This course provides an explanation of the paradigm on which OOP is based, and how it affects programming strategies and solutions.